MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-database-project-extension-build-from-command-line.md

 ## Non-SDK-style SQL projects

-The following section describes a work around for working with non-SDK style SQL projects from the command line on Windows, macOS, and Linux.
+The following section describes a work-around for working with non-SDK-style SQL projects from the command line on Windows, macOS, and Linux.

 ### Prerequisites